klovaaxel/TypeContractor/README.md

    cumbersome to work with, as well as *wrong*, since the serialization will (most likely) serialize `Money` as a `number`.

+4. Help validate responses from the API

+   Regular `response.json()` returns `any`, which means that any return type we specify ourselves are just wishful thinking.
+It might match, it might differ a bit, or it can differ a lot.
+Using [Zod](https://zod.dev/), we generate schemas automatically that can be used for validating the response and _knowing_ that we get the correct data back.

+5. Automatically generate API clients based on the controller endpoints.

+   Why bother creating a TypeScript API client where you have to manually keep routes, parameters and everything in sync?
+We have the data, we have the types, we have the schemas.
+Let's just make everything work together, and let TypeContractor handle keeping those pesky API changes in sync.

 ## Setup and configuration